 It drops down, you select the updates you’d like and how often.
 Boom.
 Done.

-The best news of all is, nope, your “friends” are never notified if they’re put on these lists!
+The best news of all: Nope, your “friends” are never notified if they’re put on these lists!
 It’s super easy and private!